-Western Sahara president asks UN intervention to stop EU and Morocco 08.12 - 2013 18:29 Saharawis protesting against the EU's provocative plans to pay Morocco for fishing rights in occupied Western Sahara were attacked by Moroccan police yesterday.
+Western Sahara president asks UN intervention to stop EU and Morocco08.12 - 2013 Saharawis protesting against the EU's provocative plans to pay Morocco for fishing rights in occupied Western Sahara were attacked by Moroccan police yesterday.
 President-in-exile asked in a letter today UN secretary general for intervention vis-à-vis Morocco's "repeated assaults against the peaceful and defenseless Sahrawi citizens" and to prevent illegal EU fisheries deal.
+Read more

-Many injured in protest against EU/Spain fish plans in Western Sahara08.12 - 2013 Several Saharawis were injured by Moroccan police in a demonstration against the EU's plans to fish in occupied Western Sahara, Saturday evening.
+Many injured in protest against EU/Spain fish plans in Western Sahara 08.12 - 2013 Several Saharawis were injured by Moroccan police in a demonstration against the EU's plans to fish in occupied Western Sahara, Saturday evening.
 European Parliament will on Tuesday vote on an illegal fisheries agreement with Morocco, covering the occupied territory.
 The local people of Western Sahara are frustrated, not having been consulted as the UN and international law require.
-Read more

-Greenpeace: EU parliament must vote no to Western Sahara fisheries 02.12 - 2013 Greenpeace International today launched a report documenting the increasing private Moroccan fleet in Western Sahara.
+Greenpeace: EU parliament must vote no to Western Sahara fisheries02.12 - 2013 Greenpeace International today launched a report documenting the increasing private Moroccan fleet in Western Sahara.
 The combination of that fleet with a new European fisheries agreement with Morocco is not sustainable, according to Greenpeace, calling for the European Parliament to reject renewed EU fisheries in the occupied waters.
+Read more

 Divided Council decides to back contentious Morocco fish deal06.11 - 2013 In today's meeting of EU Ambassadors, a majority of EU Member States indicated to favour the newly proposed EU-Morocco fisheries protocol, which opens for EU fishing in the waters of occupied Western Sahara.
 Sweden, Denmark, Finland, the UK and the Netherlands have announced that they will not support the proposal.
 Read more